 I know it’s easy to skip over this section.

-Time to reframe that entire way of thinking.
+Time to re-frame that entire way of thinking.
 How can you simply build these components in to your workout?

-- Make hip and core movements part of your dynamic warm up.
+✅Make hip and core movements part of your dynamic warm up.

-- Commit to doing a minimum of 2 full body strength training sessions of 20 minutes
+✅Commit to doing a minimum of 2 full body strength training sessions of 20 minutes

-- Know that you can still do a short run or take a walk on those strength days (again, it’s not all or nothing)
+✅Know that you can still do a short run or take a walk on those strength days (again, it’s not all or nothing)

 And if you still have knee pain, then hold off on running and checkout these ideas to keep your fitness up with knee pain.

-Super busy runners I hate to break it to you, but lots of runners are super busy.
 So it’s time to decide if you’re making excuses, wasting time in other areas or need to simply be ok with only having 30 minutes for your workouts.
 No one says you need to be running for hours on end!

 DO WHAT YOU CAN.